 To administer general anesthesia in the office, a periodontist, like Dr. Mellas, must have completed at least three months of hospital-based anesthesia training.
 Qualified applicants then undergo an in-office evaluation by a state dental board-appointed examiner.
 The examiner observes an actual surgical procedure during which general anesthesia is administered to the patient.
 The examiner also inspects all monitoring devices and emergency equipment and tests the doctor and the surgical staff on anesthesia-related emergencies.
 Dr. Mellas has successfully completed the evaluation process, and is a licensed state examiner.
 The license is renewed every two years as long as the doctor maintains the required amount of continuing education units related to anesthesia.

 Who should consider Sedation Dentistry?

 If the thought of dental treatment fills you with dread, then sedation dentistry is well worth considering.
-Whether you have a phobia or something less, by allowing your dentist to sedate you, dental treatment can be carried out quickly and efficiently.
-Talk to Dr. Mellas about sedation dentistry if you have problems with any of the following:
+Whether you have a phobia or something less, by allowing your Periodontist to sedate you, dental treatment can be carried out quickly and efficiently.
+Talk to your surgeon about sedation dentistry if you have problems with any of the following: